Charles Dormer, 9th Baron Dormer of Wyng1

 Consanguinity Index=0.0%

 Reverend Edward Rice was born on 19 November 1779.1 He was the son of Rt.
 Hon.
-George Rice and Cecil de Cardonnel, Baroness Dynevor of Dynevor.2 He married Charlotte Lascelles, daughter of General Francis Lascelles and Anne Cateley, on 9 July 1800.1 He died on 15 August 1862 at age 82.
+George Rice and Cecil de Cardonnel, Baroness Dynevor of Dynevor.2 He married Charlotte Lascelles, daughter of General Francis Lascelles and Anne Catley, on 9 July 1800.1 He died on 15 August 1862 at age 82.

-He graduated with a Doctor of Divinity (D.D.).1 He held the office of Dean of Gloucester.1
+He graduated with a Doctor of Divinity (D.D.)1 He held the office of Dean of Gloucester.1

 Children of Reverend Edward Rice and Charlotte Lascelles